-MWA: The Consortium Board and Workforce Development Board have jointly executed more than 20 Memorandums of Understanding (MOU) with all required one-stop partners and with other entities that partner with SEMC to carry out the requirements of integration and access to the entire set of services available in the local One-Stop delivery system.
+The Michigan Works!
+Southeast Consortium Board and Workforce Development Board have jointly executed more than 20 Memorandums of Understanding (MOU) with all required one-stop partners and with other entities that partner with MWSE to carry out the requirements of integration and access to the entire set of services available in the local One-Stop delivery system.
 Copies of the MOUs are available for review upon request.

-In addition to the MOUs, the SEMC has also executed contracts with entities to deliver some services funded by WIOA Title I and TANF (Refugee program).
+In addition to the MOUs, the Michigan Works!
+Southeast Consortium has also executed contracts with entities to deliver some services funded by WIOA Title I and TANF (Refugee program).
 These Service providers, through their contracts, are made aware of their role in the One-Stop system and how they are part of the set of services available.

-The SEMC One Stop Operator is charged with arranging quarterly meetings with partners to discuss on-going activities and find ways to improve integration of services, reduce overhead costs, and eliminate duplications of services.
+The Michigan Works!
+Southeast Consortium One Stop Operator is charged with arranging quarterly meetings with partners to discuss on-going activities and find ways to improve integration of services, reduce overhead costs, and eliminate duplications of services.

-21. A description of the entity responsible for the disbursal of grant funds (Grant Recipient).
+Description of the entity responsible for the disbursal of grant funds (Grant Recipient).

-MWA: As of October 1, 2019, The Southeast Michigan Consortium has served as its fiscal agent (previously contracting with another entity to handle this).
-Under the Public Act 7 agreement that created the Southeast Michigan Consortium, the

-Consortium is now the employer of record for all direct staff.
+As of October 1, 2019, The Southeast Michigan Consortium has served as its fiscal agent (previously contracting with another entity to handle this).
+In 2021, an official name change of the consortium was approved; Michigan Works!
+Southeast Consortium.
+Under the Public Act 7 agreement that created the Michigan Works!
+Southeast Consortium, the Consortium is now the employer of record for all direct staff.
 The Consortium has been its own official grant recipient since its founding.
+It is a merit based, public employer.

-22. A description of the competitive process that will be used to award the sub-grants and contracts for the WIOA Title I activities.
+Description of the competitive process that will be used to award the sub-grants and contracts.

-MWA: As required by Federal rules and regulations, the SEMC will follow all necessary procurement procedures in order to properly secure service providers/sub-grant recipients.
+As required by Federal rules and regulations, the Michigan Works!
+Southeast Consortium will follow all necessary procurement procedures in order to properly secure service providers/sub-grant recipients.
 A Request for Proposal (RFP) process will be used.
 In conjunction with the program, purchasing/procurement and legal staff, a RFP will be created for each necessary service that accurately describes the scope of work, administrative requirements and contractual obligations.
 As much time as possible will be given to bidders to respond.
 The RFP will be marketed and distributed widely with free and open competition being main goals of the procurement process.